AlbinMartinsson/D7020E/README.md

 This repo contains a set of usage examples for `klee-sys` low-level KLEE bindings.
 For more information on internal design behind see the [klee-sys](https://gitlab.henriktjader.com/pln/klee-sys) repo.

-See section `Cargo.toml` for detaled information on features introduced.
+See section `Cargo.toml` for detailed information on features introduced.

 ### General dependencies

-- llvm toolchain tested with (9.0.1)
+- LLVM toolchain tested with (9.0.1)
 - rustup tested with 1.40.0 (73528e339 2019-12-16)
 - klee tested with KLEE 2.1-pre (https://klee.github.io)